kalakondavikaskumar/Library_Management_system/README.md

 # Library_Management_system

-1. create a new Java project folder (e.g., "Library_Management")
+1. Create a new Java project folder (e.g., "Library_Management")

 2. Copy and paste the given java code (Library_management.java) in created folder with the same name as class name and click on save